this small guide was written to help you with your first Veeam PowerShell script based on a start (backup) job example.

 By default, the Console is installed with other components on the Backup & Replication Server, but you can install it on additional servers or workstations (Windows OS only).

-Together with the Console, Veeam will automatically install the Veeam PowerShell SDK.
-That means you can start Veeam PowerShell scripts where you had installed the Console.
+Together with the Console, Veeam will automatically install the Veeam PowerShell Module which enables you to use the Veeam Powershell commands.

 - Start the console (Windows UI) and login to your installed backup and replication server (you must type in the name of the B&R Server)

-- Add vCenter or Hyper-V at the Backup Infrastructure tab.
+- Add vCenter, Hyper-V or Agents at the Backup Infrastructure tab.

 - Create a Backup Job with name "test" and run the backup.
 Take care that everything runs fine.